 Another top tip is to roll your clothes instead of folding.
-Not only are they easier to see at a glance, they don’t crease so much.
+Not only are they easier to see at a glance, but they also don’t crease so much.

 Pack your heavier items, shoes/toiletries at the bottom of your suitcase (the end where the wheels are) that way; it is easier to roll when the weight is down the bottom.

-Here are a few suggestions to help you on your way to achieve an ‘essentials only’ travel bag.
+Here are a few suggestions to help you on your way to achieving an ‘essentials only’ travel bag.

 Although they can absorb more water they have also been designed to dry in half the time of regular towels.

 The towels are available in a selection of vibrant colours and my treasured towel is also perfect to use as a mobile yoga/exercise matt, bath towel and even a picnic rug.

 This is the smart way to save on space.
 Chunky jumpers and knitwear are too bulky, I would suggest you either wear the item whilst travelling or swap with a couple of layers instead to take up less space in your bag.
 Fabrics known for being particularly lightweight, include silk and synthetics such as nylon and polyester.
 However, if you are looking for warmth invest in some merino wool clothing.
 Merino wool costs a bit more, but it provides warmth when it’s cold, keeps you cool when it’s hot, has the amazing ability to stay warm even when wet, and even dries much faster than cotton.
 Sounds like a sound investment to me…

 When it comes to packing, make use of every little inch of packing space that you can.
 Roll tops, underwear, socks, and other small items and pop them into your shoes to make sure every possible space is filled.